geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I think optimize you might be able to always do prune has a bunch of foot guns

 ##### **Geohot** [[00:50:26](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3026)]
-yeah so I would think the onX
+yeah so I would think the ONNX

 ##### **Chenyu** [[00:50:36](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3036)]
 cleanup follows so few things one is if you can simplify or rewrite the implementation itself so that it's it's faster if you use like a lot less ops or things like that that's definitely good then for the model speed this is slightly tricky because none of the open pilot model use bin because bin is very slow on device so it really is the speed of the default heuristic optimization so there I would say if the change is in principle like simpler and we expect that to be faster then that's probably good otherwise you really need to look into one specific script and say okay condition on this setting is a faster or not and to that we really only care about the open pilot models